heather-walker/Divvy_Test/README.md

          - Create a Lambda function from the zipped file `DataToJSON.zip`
          - Add permissions and triggers necessary for S3 and Lambda to interact
         - Copy a test file into the bucket to demonstrate the pipeline.
 To view the results just open up your AWS Console, open DynamoDB and you should see the table `ParentChild` with an entry for `test_text.txt`.
+- `teardown.sh`:
+    - This file is what cleans up the pipeline
+         - Deletes the bucket, row, and function.